Trusted-AI/adversarial-robustness-toolbox/PULL_REQUEST_TEMPLATE.md

 Please describe the tests that you ran to verify your changes.
 Consider listing any relevant details of your test configuration.

-- [ ] Test A
-- [ ] Test B
+- [x] tests/classifiers/test_ensemble.py

 **Test Configuration**:
+- Fedora Linux
-- OS
+- python 3.6.7
-- Python version
+- dev_1.1.0
-- ART version or commit number
-- TensorFlow / Keras / PyTorch / MXNet version
+- TensorFlow 1.12.0

 # Checklist

-- [ ] My code follows the style guidelines of this project
+- [x] My code follows the style guidelines of this project
-- [ ] I have performed a self-review of my own code
+- [x] I have performed a self-review of my own code
-- [ ] I have commented my code
+- [x] I have commented my code
-- [ ] I have made corresponding changes to the documentation
+- [x] I have made corresponding changes to the documentation
-- [ ] My changes generate no new warnings
+- [x] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] New and existing unit tests pass locally with my changes
+- [x] New and existing unit tests pass locally with my changes